Frequently Asked Questions about the Peer Program

 Applications are accepted on our web site beginning December 1 for the next school year.
 Please complete and submit the online application.

-We will schedule group observations starting in January to determine your child’s readiness to serve as a peer model.
+We will schedule group observations in early spring to determine your child’s readiness to serve as a peer model.
 Once we are full, we will schedule observations as needed when openings occur.

 Once the seats are filled, we will maintain a waitlist and contact the next person on the list when an opening occurs.
 District-wide we have space for 133 peers, 69 in the age 3 to 4 classes and 64 in the age 4 to 5 classes.